Axis-Cyber-Technologies/axis-network-monitoring/README.md

    prerequisites aren’t satisfied; once complete the dashboard displays the Activity Log and future widgets.

+For a click-by-click guide aimed at non-technical administrators, see `docs/USER_INSTALLATION.md`.

 ## Installing & Updating on Real Firewalls

 Follow `docs/DEPLOYMENT.md` for a full walkthrough on: